rook/rook/Documentation/ceph-cluster-crd.md

 * `provider`: Specifies the network provider that will be used to connect the network interface.
 You can choose between `host`, and `multus`.
 * `selectors`: List the network selector(s) that will be used associated by a key.
+* `ipFamily`: Specifies the network stack Ceph daemons should listen on.
+* `dualStack`: Specifies that Ceph daemon should listen on both IPv4 and IPv6 network stacks.

 > **NOTE:** Changing networking configuration after a Ceph cluster has been deployed is NOT
 > supported and will result in a non-functioning cluster.